adar2378/pin_code_fields/README.md

   final ValueChanged<String> onChanged;

-  /// returns the typed text when all pins are set final ValueChanged<String> onCompleted;
+  /// returns the typed text when all pins are set final ValueChanged<String>? onCompleted;

-  /// returns the typed text when user presses done/next action on the keyboard final ValueChanged<String> onSubmitted;
+  /// returns the typed text when user presses done/next action on the keyboard final ValueChanged<String>? onSubmitted;

-  /// the style of the text, default is [ fontSize: 20, color: Colors.black, fontWeight: FontWeight.bold]
+  /// the style of the text, default is [ fontSize: 20, fontWeight: FontWeight.bold]
-  final TextStyle textStyle;
+  final TextStyle? textStyle;

   /// the style of the pasted text, default is [fontWeight: FontWeight.bold] while
   /// [TextStyle.color] is [ThemeData.accentColor]
-  final TextStyle pastedTextStyle;
+  final TextStyle? pastedTextStyle;

-  /// background color for the whole row of pin code fields.
-Default is [Colors.white] final Color backgroundColor;
+  /// background color for the whole row of pin code fields. final Color? backgroundColor;

   /// This defines how the elements in the pin code field align.
 Default to [MainAxisAlignment.spaceBetween] final MainAxisAlignment mainAxisAlignment;